STS Maine

 Main Sessions

-In our first two main sessions, Dan Crichton and Andy Engert will speak to the content and context of biblical counseling and pursuing continued growth as biblical counselors.
+In our first two main sessions, Zach Vaughn and David Pinckney will speak to the focus and the fuel of gospel ministry in the cross and resurrection of Christ.
 Our last main session will be a panel giving Summit participants opportunity to ask specific counseling questions for discussion among the panelists and fellow Summit attendees.

 Breakout Sessions